 The fair value of the Company's cash, restricted cash, accounts payable, and accrued expenses and other current liabilities approximate their carrying value due to their short-term maturities.

 4. Available-for-Sale Securities

-As of March 31, 2020 and December 31, 2019, the fair value of available-for-sale securities by type of security was as follows:
+As of June 30, 2020, there were no available-for-sale securities.
+As of December 31, 2019, the fair value of available-for-sale securities by type of security was as follows: